 The M.S.N. program requires 36-39 semester credit hours of graduate coursework, which consists of 15 semester credit hours of foundation courses and 21-24 semester credit hours of concentration courses.
-A 140-clock hour practicum is completed during the final two courses in each concentration allowing for the development of master's level clinical nursing practice competence.
+A 140-clock hour practicum is completed in a clinical setting during the final two courses of each concentration allowing for the development of master's level nursing practice competence.
 A culminating capstone project affords students the opportunity to synthesize and apply their knowledge to improve patient/client outcomes.
 Courses include: